Constructing the Constructible Universe Constructively: Introduction

-After this, we consider what happens when the universe is a model of Constructive Zermelo-Fraenkel set theory with Power Set, $\tf{CZF}_{\mathcal{P}}$.
-Here we show that the situation can be even worse.
-By combining a proof-theoretic ordinal analysis of Power Kripke-Platek with a notion of realizability from \cite{RathjenExistenceProperty} that preserves truth, we shall see that Exponentiation need not hold in \tf{L},
+Having constructed \tf{L}, we consider what happens when the universe is a model of Constructive Zermelo-Fraenkel set theory with Power Set, $\tf{CZF}_{\mathcal{P}}$.
+By combining a proof-theoretic ordinal analysis of Power Kripke-Platek with a notion of realizability from \cite{RathjenExistenceProperty} that implies truth, we shall see that Exponentiation need not hold in \tf{L}.
+Since Exponentiation follows from the axioms of Constructive Zermelo-Fraenkel set theory this means that \tf{CZF} cannot prove that \tf{L} is an inner model in the traditional sense.

 \begin{restatable*}{theorem}{ExpFailsinLofCZF} $\tf{CZF}_\mathcal{P} \not\vdash \ff{Exp}^\tf{L}$.
-Thus $\tf{CZF}_\mathcal{P} \not\vdash (\tf{V} = \tf{L})^{\tf{L}}$. \end{restatable*}
+Thus, $\tf{CZF}_\mathcal{P}\not\vdash (\tf{CZF})^{\tf{L}}$. \end{restatable*}

 This result should be appreciated with the context of the analogous result over Power Kripke-Platek.
 In Proposition 6.47 of \cite{MathiasMacLane}, Mathias proves that Power Set, which is classically equivalent to Exponentiation, need not hold in \tf{L} if the background theory only satisfies Power Kripke-Platek. \\